William Brydon: Subsequent career and death

 Upon recovering from his wound Brydon resumed his duties as a regimental surgeon with the "Army of Retribution" under General Pollock, which briefly reoccupied Kabul in September 1842.
 He narrowly escaped death from an enemy shell during this campaign.
+In 1849, he was promoted to the rank of surgeon.

 Brydon fought in the Second Anglo-Burmese War of 1852, when Rangoon was taken.

 At the time of the Sepoy Rebellion of 1857, Brydon was still serving as a surgeon of the Bengal Army.
 Stationed in Lucknow along with his wife and children, Brydon survived his second siege; that of the Lucknow residency (June – November 1857), in which he was badly wounded in the thigh.
 He was appointed a Companion of the Order of the Bath (CB) in November 1858.
 His wife, Colina Maxwell Brydon, published a memoir of the siege.

 Brydon died at his home Westfield near Nigg in Ross-shire on 20 March 1873, and is buried in Rosemarkie churchyard alongside his brother-in-law Donald MacIntyre VC.